Assertion-Based Optimization of Quantum Programs: Introduction

-In light of this, a host of software packages, programming languages, and compilers for quantum computing have been developed~\cite{steiger2018projectq,pyquil,javadiabhari2014scaffcc,green13,Svore:2018:QES:3183895.3183901,qiskit}.
-In addition to providing the necessary layers of abstraction to facilitate software development, these packages include optimizing compilers.
-Inspired by previous work in the classical domain, these programs allow merging of quantum operations at various layers of abstraction~\cite{steiger2018projectq,haner2018software}, e.g., merging of rotations that are applied successively to the same quantum bit (qubit), and using code annotations to identify patterns that are common in quantum computing, akin to pragma statements in classical computing~\cite{steiger2018projectq,haner2018software}.
+To identify promising applications for quantum computing, it is necessary to develop a detailed understanding of all components of the quantum algorithm being studied.
+One possible approach is to implement the algorithm in a quantum programming language, as this also enables testing and debugging.
+To this end, a host of software packages, programming languages, methodologies, and compilers for quantum computing have been developed~\cite{chong2017programming,steiger2018projectq,pyquil,javadiabhari2014scaffcc,green13,Svore:2018:QES:3183895.3183901,qiskit,paykin2017qwire}.
+In addition to providing the necessary layers of abstraction to facilitate software development, these packages include optimizing compilers that aim to reduce width and depth of the resulting quantum circuit, e.g., by merging operations at various layers of abstraction~\cite{haner2018software}.
 Further optimization opportunities can be created by employing a set of commutation relations~\cite{nam2018automated} to reorder operations.
-In general, however, the cost of reordering operations is exponential in the number of qubits that the reordered operations act upon.
-Furthermore, several methods have been developed for exact circuit synthesis with certain optimality guarantees~\cite{grosse2007exact,grosse2009exact,amy2013meet,KMM1,meuli2018sat}.
+Moreover, several methods have been developed for exact circuit synthesis with certain optimality guarantees~\cite{grosse2007exact,grosse2009exact,amy2013meet,KMM1,meuli2018sat}.
 While these methods alone are not suitable for optimization of large-scale quantum circuits, they can be combined with heuristics~\cite{amy14polynomial,nam2018automated}.

-However, despite these efforts, most of the progress made in, e.g., the aforementioned quantum chemistry applications have been due to manual circuit optimization~\cite{jones2012faster,hastings2015improving} and the derivation and evaluation of superior error bounds~\cite{poulin2015trotter}.
-This suggests that the capabilities of optimizing compilers may still be significantly improved; especially at higher levels of abstraction where manual optimizations are carried out and where only a few of the above optimization methodologies can be applied, i.e., the quantum analogs of constant-folding and common subexpression elimination~\cite{haner2018software,steiger2018projectq}.

-To enable high-level circuit optimization beyond these basic methods, an automatic optimizer requires additional information such as the circumstances under which a given subroutine is invoked.
-While compilers may not be able to infer the semantics of a given program and its subroutines, such information is often readily available in the form of Hoare triples~\cite{hoare1969axiomatic}, albeit for the purpose of verification.